kliegr/QCBA/README.md

-# Quantitative CBA
+# Quantitative CBA: Small and Comprehensible Association Rule Classification Models

 [![](https://www.r-pkg.org/badges/version/qCBA)](https://cran.r-project.org/web/packages/qCBA/index.html)

-The [arc](https://github.com/kliegr/arc) package is used for generation of the CBA classifier, which is postprocessed by the QCBA R package.

-[Quantitative CBA (QCBA)](https://link.springer.com/article/10.1007/s10489-022-04370-x) is a postprocessing algorithm for association rule classification algorithm CBA, which implements a number of optimization steps to improve handling of quantitative (numerical) attributes.
-As a result, the rule-based classifiers become typically smaller and often more accurate.
+[Quantitative CBA (QCBA)](https://link.springer.com/article/10.1007/s10489-022-04370-x) is a postprocessing algorithm intended for some machine learning models generating rule-based classifiers based on pre-discretized data.
+QCBA implements a number of optimization steps to improve handling of quantitative (numerical) attributes.
+Depending on input dataset and used rule classifier, the postprocessed models may become smaller and/or more accurate.
 The QCBA approach is described in:
  ```
 Tomas Kliegr and Ebroul Izquierdo.
 "Quantitative CBA: Small and Comprehensible Association Rule Classification Models."
 Applied Intelligence https://link.springer.com/article/10.1007/s10489-022-04370-x (2023).
  ```

 ## Inputs for  QCBA
-- Rule model (rule list/set) learnt by an arbitrary rule learning algorithm on prediscretized data
+- Rule model (rule list/set) learnt by a supported rule learning algorithm on prediscretized data
 - Raw dataset (before discretization)

-## Output for  QCBA
+## Output of QCBA
 - Rule list: rules are sorted.
-Tthe first  rule matching a given instances is used to classify it.
+The first  rule matching a given instances is used to classify it.

-## How QCBA works?
-QCBA obtains a rule model from an arbitrary rule learning algorithm and postprocesses using the following algorithms:
+## Which postprocessing steps are performed by QCBA?

 - **Refitting rules** Literals originally aligned to borders of the discretized  regions are refit to finer grid.
 - **Attribute pruning** Remove redundant attributes from rules.